Alan Alda: Career

-Early acting
+1958–1971: Broadway debut and early work

-Alda began his career in the 1950s, as a member of the Compass Players, an improvisational, comedy revue directed by Paul Sills.
-He later became a member of the improvisational group Second City in Chicago.
-He joined the acting company at the Cleveland Play House during the 1958–1959 season as part of a grant from the Ford Foundation, appearing in productions such as To Dorothy a Son, Heaven Come Wednesday, Monique, and Job.
-In 1958 Alda appeared as Carlyle Thompson III on The Phil Silvers Show in the episode titled "Bilko the Art Lover".
-In the November 1964 world premiere at the ANTA Playhouse of the stage version of The Owl and The Pussycat, he played Felix the "Owl" opposite the "Pussycat" which was played by actress/singer Diana Sands, an African-American actress with whom he shared an onstage kiss, for which he received hate mail.
-He continued to play Felix the "Owl" for the 1964–65 Broadway season.
-In 1966, he starred in the musical The Apple Tree on Broadway, with Barbara Harris.
-He was nominated for the Tony Award as Best Actor in a Musical for that role.
+Alda began his career in the 1950s as a member of the Compass Players, an improvisational comedy revue directed by Paul Sills.
+He later joined the improvisational group Second City in Chicago.
+He joined the acting company at the Cleveland Play House during their 1958–1959 season as part of a grant from the Ford Foundation, appearing in productions such as To Dorothy a Son, Heaven Come Wednesday, Monique, and Job.
+In 1958, he appeared as Carlyle Thompson III on The Phil Silvers Show in the episode titled "Bilko the Art Lover".

+Alda portrayed Charlie Cotchipee in the 1961 Ossie Davis play Purlie Victorious on Broadway.
+In the November 1964 world premiere at the August Wilson Theatre of the stage version of The Owl and The Pussycat, he played Felix the Owl, opposite Doris the Pussycat played by actress/singer Diana Sands, an African-American actress; their onstage kiss prompted hate mail.
+He continued to play Felix the Owl for the 1964–65 Broadway season.
+In 1966, he starred in the musical The Apple Tree on Broadway with Barbara Harris, and was nominated for the Tony Award for Best Actor in a Musical for the role.
 Alda said he became a Mainer in 1957 when he played at the Kennebunkport Playhouse.

-Alda was part of the cast, along with David Frost, Henry Morgan and Buck Henry, of the American television version of That Was The Week That Was, which ran as a series from January 10, 1964, to May 1965.
-He made his Hollywood acting debut as a supporting player in Gone Are the Days! – a film version of the Broadway play Purlie Victorious, which co-starred Ruby Dee and her husband, Ossie Davis.
-Other film roles followed, such as his portrayal of author, humorist, and actor George Plimpton in the film Paper Lion (1968), as well as The Extraordinary Seaman (1969), and the occult-murder-suspense thriller The Mephisto Waltz, with actresses Jacqueline Bisset and Barbara Parkins.
-During this time, Alda frequently appeared as a panelist on the 1968 revival of What's My Line?.
-He also appeared as a panelist on I've Got a Secret during its 1972 syndication revival.

-Alda also wrote several of the stories and poems that appeared in Marlo Thomas' television show Free to Be...
+Alda was part of the cast, along with David Frost, Henry Morgan and Buck Henry, of the American television version of That Was the Week That Was, which ran as a series from January 10, 1964, to May 1965.
+He made his Hollywood acting debut as a supporting player in Gone Are the Days!, a film version of the Broadway play Purlie Victorious, which co-starred Ruby Dee and her husband, Ossie Davis.
+Other film roles followed, such as his portrayal of author, humorist and actor George Plimpton in the film Paper Lion (1968), as well as The Extraordinary Seaman (1969), and the occult-murder-suspense thriller The Mephisto Waltz with actresses Jacqueline Bisset and Barbara Parkins.
+During this time, Alda frequently appeared as a game show panelist on the 1968 revival of What's My Line?, and on I've Got a Secret during its 1972 syndication revival.
+Alda wrote several of the stories and poems featured in Marlo Thomas' television show Free to Be...
 You and Me.